SteveHawk/Simple-Terminal-Animation/README.md

 ## “A MYSTERY STORY” the story

 The story is actually nowhere near “MYSTERY”, just a plain treasure hunting story based on conversations.
 The script of this play is basically the code (self-documenting code lol) and you could read it yourself.
-For TD;LR, the story is about a cow trying to find treasures, and finally find a monolith with happy birthday carved on it.
+For TL;DR, the story is about a cow trying to find treasures, and finally find a monolith with happy birthday carved on it.
 A ton of bad jokes involved.

 You can use/modify my story freely if you want (it’s under GPL v3), and you can always write your own.
 I’ll do some explanations below about the codes.